+This is one of the easiest questions to ask a scammer.
 Now, when you first ask them where they’re from, a romance scammer will likely reply without hesitation or delay.
 But their answer will always be vague and generic.
-For instance, if they’ve told you they’re from the States and working overseas currently, they may say, ‘I grew up in the Chicago area’.
+For instance, if they’ve told you they’re from the States and working overseas currently, they may say, “I grew up in the Chicago area.”
 That’s the city of Chicago and 14 other counties in the state of Illinois.

 2. Which school/college did you attend?